The challenge of feeding yourself in a healthy style when you are living in Mexico is under-reported and grossly underestimated.

 Chicken and pork in Mexico is excellent.
 In coastal areas, the seafood will make you swoon.
 Chicken is yellow in Mexico because of a certain flower they are fed.

 Protein powder is available in many major stores.
-Protein powder and eggs can supplement your need for protein, which according to Men’s Health, is best spread in small amounts at every meal.
+Protein powder and eggs can supplement your need for protein if you're off meat.
+According to Men’s Health, the best method is to best spread in small amounts at every meal.

 Smoothies make good meal replacements.
 You can hide a handful of spinach, oatmeal, chia seeds and a host of healthy ingredients in a smoothie.
-Tofu is usually available too.
+Tofu is usually available in Mexico too.